L2ncE/L2ncE/README.md

 <h3 align="center">LanLance's README</h3>

-👨🏻‍🎨 Currently, I am a Biz R&D at [Meituan](https://www.meituan.com/) TSP(Transaction System Platform).
+👨🏻‍🎨 Biz R&D at [Meituan](https://www.meituan.com/) TSP(Transaction System Platform).
 I used to be an R&D intern at [DCar](https://www.dongchedi.com/), [Lark](https://www.larksuite.com/) IM Core/AI Arc, and [Meshy](https://www.meshy.ai).

-☁️ I am also a member of [CloudWeGo](https://www.cloudwego.io/), the committer of [Hertz](https://github.com/cloudwego/hertz), the selected candidate of the [GLCC](https://www.gitlink.org.cn/glcc/projects) Dubbo-Go project in 2023, and the annual-contributor of the second anniversary of CloudWeGo.
+☁️ Member of [CloudWeGo](https://www.cloudwego.io/), the committer of [Hertz](https://github.com/cloudwego/hertz), the selected candidate of the [GLCC](https://www.gitlink.org.cn/glcc/projects) Dubbo-Go project in 2023, and the annual-contributor of the second anniversary of CloudWeGo.

 **🤖 Technology Sharing**